foo-dogsquared/freebies-hunt-api/src/list.md

 ### Ehh...
 I don't know how to categorize these items yet. | uncategorized | #7c6a52
 - [A Pragmatic Quick Reference](https://blog.codinghorror.com/a-pragmatic-quick-reference/) | It's a collection of wisdoms put together in a list from the Coding Horror blog.
 - [Archive](https://archive.org/) | **(It's also a good site to get public domain materials and some textbooks in here.)** It's an archive site for everything.
 You can find a lot of stuff in there.
+- [Codetriage](https://www.codetriage.com/) | **(This is a good website for those who are looking on contributing to open source projects.)** A open issuing tool for open source software.
+Take note that the site serves as a system for open source tools to make their issues move forward, if not resolve them which is even better.
 - [Developer Roadmap (by *kamranahmedse*)](https://github.com/kamranahmedse/developer-roadmap) | **(If you're looking for a web development roadmap, here's one quality resource for that.)** Your reference in case you want to choose a specific role in software development (specifically, in web development).
 - [DevTube](https://dev.tube) | YouTube for developers.
 - [Distrowatch](https://distrowatch.com/) | **(Recommended, if you're into Linux.)** A website watching for updates around Linux distros.
+- [Keybase](https://keybase.io/) | **(It's a useful way of giving credentials to the public if they need verification of your identity.)** A free and open source program that empowers security from identity by connecting your social links in a public way.
+It also offers a file sharing, file encryption, and private chat with other Keybase users.
 - [keyvalues](https://www.keyvalues.com/) | It's a engineering job finder.
 - [Local Hackday MLH (Major League Hacking)](https://localhackday.mlh.io/) | It's a global hackathon (that are related to MLH) finder.
 - [Odoo](https://www.odoo.com/) | An open source suite of web apps for growing your source.
 If you're curious about the open source part, you can personally give the [source code a visit](https://github.com/odoo/odoo) to see it yourself.